 Mathematically NDVI is calculated using the below formula:

-Please have look at the below figure.
+Please have a look at the below figure.
 The figure shows the spectral response of healthy vegetation.
 In the red band (620 – 750 nm) there is maximum absorption of sunlight and in near-infrared (750 to 1400 nm) maximum of sunlight is reflected back.

-So, when energy is absorbed in a red band its reflectance will be zero (ideally or in case of ice or water).
+So, when energy is absorbed in a red band its reflectance will be zero (ideally or in the case of ice or water).

 Now, in the case of healthy vegetation.